guruji-byte/susfs4ksu/README.md

 ## Patch Instruction (For GKI Kernel only and building from official google artifacts) ##
 **- Prerequisite -**
-1. All susfs patches are based on legcay KernelSU (the one from weishu), so you should clone his repo for a better patching result.
+1. All susfs patches are based on the original official KernelSU (the one from weishu), so you should clone his repo for a better patching result.
-2. SUSFS now supports AUTO_ADD features for Magick Mount KernelSU as long as you have `KSU_SUSFS_HAS_MAGIC_MOUNT` feature enabled, and so you can use Magic Mount KSU manager as well.
+2. SUSFS now supports AUTO_ADD_ features for Magick Mount KernelSU as long as you have `KSU_SUSFS_HAS_MAGIC_MOUNT` feature enabled.

 **- Apply SUSFS patches -**
 1. Make sure you follow the offical KSU guild here to clone and build the kernel with KSU: `https://kernelsu.org/guide/how-to-build.html`, the kernel root directory should be `$KERNEL_REPO/common`, you should run script to clone KSU in `$KERNEL_REPO`